Direct grant grammar school: Direct grant scheme

 The Education Act 1944 aimed to introduce a universal system of secondary education for England and Wales.

 Under the Tripartite System, there were to be three types of schools, with pupils sitting an eleven plus exam to determine which type of school they would be sent to.

 The most academic tier would be the grammar school, and the Act revised the terms of the direct grant to operate alongside LEA-maintained grammar schools, many of which were former LEA-aided schools.

 The latter schools, unable to cope with the costs of the reorganisation required by the 1944 Act, had been offered the status of voluntary controlled or voluntary aided schools, under which the state would pay all their running costs and all or most of their capital costs.
 They were thus integrated into the state system.

 The new direct grant scheme was a modification of proposals in the Fleming Report of 1944.

 A direct grant grammar school would provide 25% of its places free of charge to children who had spent at least 2 years in maintained primary schools, and would reserve at least a further 25% of places to be paid for by the LEA if required.

 The remaining ("residuary") places would attract fees, but no child would be admitted unless they had achieved the required standard in the eleven plus.

 The schools would be inspected by Her Majesty's Inspectors of Schools, would have one third of their governing bodies appointed by the LEA, and would require the approval of the Secretary of State to raise fees or carry out building work.

 The scheme was attractive to most of the direct grant schools.

 Of the 231 secondary schools receiving direct grant in 1945, 196 applied to join the new scheme, with the rest becoming independent schools.

 In addition 31 grant-aided schools applied to join the scheme.

 Of these, 164 schools (including four formerly grant-aided schools) were accepted as direct grant grammar schools.

 The list was re-opened between 1957 and 1961, when 44 applications were received, of which 15 were accepted.

-There were therefore 179 direct grant grammar schools, alongside over 1200 maintained grammar schools.
+There were therefore 179 direct grant grammar schools, alongside almost 1300 maintained grammar schools.

 Beside the Direct Grant Scheme, the Act also made provision for LEAs to fund places at independent schools in areas where there was a shortage of appropriate places in maintained schools.

 For example, there might be a lack of selective places, or of selective places in Roman Catholic schools.

 In the late 1960s, 56 independent schools had over 25% of their places funded by LEAs in this way, with seven of them over 75% LEA-funded.